 If we now move a step up and look at a more in between product we can begin to see the price climb.
 Let’s look at a now ten-thousand BTU product.
 This sized system can cool rooms up to four-hundred and fifty square feet.
 That’s a large sized master bedroom/bathroom, a living room, or a room above a garage.
 We’ll include some features in this section, but nothing too crazy.
 These products can range in price from three-hundred to four-hundred.
 Here at RefrigerantHQ we recommend the following Honeywell’s MO10CESWK Portable Air Conditioner.

 Lastly, I would be amiss if I didn’t mention Whynter’s ARC-14S unit.
 This product comes in at fourteen-thousand BTUs and has the power to cool a room as large as five-hundred square feet.
 Along with that you get a host of other features such as digital display, remote control, programmable timer, and full thermostat ranging from sixty-one degrees up to eighty-nine degrees.
 This product can be expected to range between three-hundred and fifty upwards to four-hundred and fifty dollars. ()Please note that prices can change at anytime.)

 Well folks, I hope that this article was able to answer your question or at least shed some light on the topic for you and point you in the right direction.
-If you still have questions on Portable Air Conditioners consider checking out all of our various articles on the topic by clicking here.
+If you still have questions on Portable Air Conditioners consider checking out all of our various articles on the topic.